Resident Assistant Position Requirements

 - Assists in identifying and reporting maintenance and safety problems in the residence hall.

-- Assists in supervision of the residence hall during specific hours during the week and on weekends.
+- Be an active presence in the residence hall during specific hours during the week and on weekends.

-- Performs other tasks related to administration of residence halls as assigned by the Dean of Students, Associate Dean, Assistant Dean, Associate Director of Residence Life, Assistant Director of Residence Life or Resident Director.
+- Performs other tasks related to administration of residence halls as assigned Residence Director, Assistant Directors of Residence Life, or Executive Director of Housing, Residence Life, and Conference Services.

-- Communicates and interprets university policies and regulations.
+- Communicates and supports university policies and regulations.

 - Establishes and maintains personal contact with every student in their specific community.

-- Assists student officers and hall council representatives in establishment of student government within the residence hall.
+- Assists hall council representatives within the residential community.

-- Helps individual students make adjustments to Shippensburg University.
+- Helps individual students make transitions to Shippensburg University.

 - Helps establish an environment that is conducive to academic achievement.

-- Knows of and is able to inform students of campus services and procedures for their use.
+- Knows of and informs students of campus services and processes for their use.

 - Remains aware of students demonstrating signs of serious physical or psychological problems, and where necessary, refers them to the proper individual(s) on campus.

-- Encourages capable students to contribute through participation in Hall Council and hall wide activities.
+- Encourages students to contribute through participation in Hall Council and hall wide activities.

-- Ensures that students have an opportunity to participate in the planning and implementation of activities.
+- Ensures that students have an opportunity to participate in the planning and implementation of activities for the positive development of the residential community.

-- Promotes academic faculty involvement in the programs and activities within the residence hall.
+- Promotes academic faculty involvement in the initiatives and activities within the residence hall.

 - Encourages student involvement in Shippensburg University events.

-- Provides and implements the programming behavioral model for students on their floor.
+- Provides and implements the community development model for students on their floor.

 - Promotes discussion groups on the floor (formal and informal) and serves as (or obtains) a resource person(s) for the discussion.

-- Stimulates communication thought bulletin boards, posters, flyers and newsletters,
+- Educates and informs through bulletin boards, posters, flyers, and newsletters,

 Staff Development and Training

-- Expected to return to Shippensburg University approximately one week before the start of school in the fall to participate in an in-depth staff development and training program.
+- Expected to return to Shippensburg University approximately two weeks before the start of school in the fall to participate in an in-depth staff development and training program.

 - Responsible for attending development and training in-service programs which will be designated each semester.